andr1312e/Qt-Svg-Stupid-Render/README.md

 This app using [NanoSVG](https://github.com/memononen/nanosvg) lib

 Of couse, thanks [user1095108](https://github.com/user1095108/).
 I use you code, you know it)).
 Give him a star)
+### Advantages to use it right now:

+   - Lightweight, only 2 headers and one Cpp

+   - Easy to customize, bulding your own SVG qt module is not easy

+   - You know why it fall, and can fix it immediately

+   - It can do only that you want, and no more.

 ### Not working:

 - `xmlns:xlink` is not supported.
 You need to parsing your svg (using `QDomDocument` for example).
 Try to convert these nodes: